JulienRouse/aws-certifications/aws-ccp.md

 For _other simulated events_, you will need to submit a request to AWS.
 A reply could take 7 days.

 ##### GuardDuty

+IDS/IPS: Intrusion Detection System and Intrusion Protection System.
+A device or software application that monitors a network or systems for malicious activity or policy violations.

+_How do we detect if someone is attempting to gain access to our AWS account or resources?_

+**Guard Duty** is a _threat detection service_ that continuously monitors for malicious, suspicious activity and unauthorized behavior.
+It uses Machine Learning to analyse the following AWS logs:

+- **CloudTrail** logs
+- **VPC Flow** logs
+- DNS logs

+It will alert your of **Findings** which you can automate a incident response via **CloudWatch** Events or with 3rd Party Services